 The final cornerstone was Homewares and Household Goods.
 This had been a longstanding strength for Woolworths.
 While the Board's strategic review had noted that the overall market was in decline, it remained huge.
 The existing Woolworth range look drab and tired.
 It was believed that a makeover could soon restore the chain's fortunes in this area, offering up-to-date basic designs at rock bottom prices.
 An early example of this policy in action was the decision to switch from dark brown buckets and bowls to fashionable red and buttermilk shades.

-Employees flocked to see the new-look stores, badged 'Woolworths' for the first time.
+They flocked in droves to see the new-look stores, badged 'Woolworths' for the first time.
 Most left uplifted and hopeful.
 But the new Strategy was dead in the water.
-As it took shape Dixons launched a hostile bid which contrasted the rapid growth and limited investment required by B&Q with the slower and more capital-intensive proposal for the High Street.
-This forced the Board to develop a more radical solution in order to survive.
-As a result, less than two years after new Delicatessen Counters were installed in stores like Bedford and Orpington, they were being removed and destroyed as part of the new Operation Focus.
+A hostile bid from Dixons contrasted the high returns from B&Q with the slow turnaround at Woolworth, forcing the Board to find a cheaper, more radical solution.
+So after just two years, new Delicatessen Counters were thrown out, as the stores implemented Operation Focus.